joepap981/complete_split/README.md

-# small_deployment
+# complete_split
-Simple two server deployment for Open edX

-*added mysql replication server
+Fully scaled setup of the Open edX platform